mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-stuff.markdown

 ::: notes
 Bridges-2 at the Pittsburgh Supercomputing Center managed by Carnegie Mellon and the University of Pittsburgh is a long-standing resource spanning the XSEDE and the ACCESS programs.

-Again, not the most bleeding edge hardware, but for certain applications, their extreme memory nodes with 4 TB of RAM each are invaluable.
+Again, not all of it is the most bleeding edge hardware, but for certain applications, their extreme memory nodes with 4 TB of RAM each are invaluable.

+Recently, they beefed up their GPU capacity with several nodes with 8 H100 GPUs in them.

-Bridges-2 has long been my go-to resource when my users outgrow what I can do, or when a backhoe takes out my data center's power, leading to a weeks-long storage outage last year.
+Bridges-2 has long been my go-to resource when my users outgrow what I can do, or when a backhoe takes out my data center's power, leading to a weeks-long storage outage in 2023.
 :::

 ### ACES at Texas A&M University